As is my habit, when looking for a new cosplay, I choose based in the

 "gem" on the front is half of a plastic yo-yo!

-The bird's head and beak is constructed around this.
-Small holes
+placed at the front.
+The bird's head and beak is constructed around

-were drilled in the visor and into the chin to facilitate breathing.
-The
+this.
+Small holes were drilled in the visor and into the chin to facilitate

-eyes were molded from milk jug plastic with heat over fishing weights,
+breathing.
+The eyes were molded from milk jug plastic softened with

-painted, and then LEDs were inserted with a switch located inside the
+heat, painted, and then LEDs were inserted with a switch located

 |Copyright 2019 and 2020 Going Ape Costume and Becky Lee Evans.
 All rights reserved.